Mastering real estate terms: A quick guide

 Real estate terms to know for renting a property

-Tenancy Contract or lease contract
+Tenancy Contract or Lease Contract

 A prospective tenant and landlord need to enter into a tenancy contract or agreement before the tenant can move into the property.
 This is a legally binding rental agreement that states clauses from both parties and allows occupation for a certain period of time.
 For example, a tenancy contract in Dubai may include details about who pays for certain services and to what extent residents can carry out maintenance, if any.